mohammad5305/easy_translate/README.md

     ```

-    installion of xclip and sxhkd is depend on your distro package manager
+Installation of xclip and sxhkd depends on your distro package manager

 ## using sxhkd to set a shortcut for app

     ```
     mkdir ~/.config/sxhkd
     cd ~/.config/sxhkd
     touch sxhkdrc
     echo -e "super + shift + t \n   python ./path_to_translator" >> sxhkdrc
     ```

 and you most put sxhkd on startup app to shortcut run!!!